Wouldn’t it be awesome to be able to get in a full workout and exercise in the comfort of your own home?

 Here are a few of the positive things users have had to say about the Bowflex Blaze Home Gym:

 - Price — Compared to many home gym machines (including other Bowflex home gym setups), the Bowflex Blaze is a very good price.
-The price is constantly changing (thanks to Amazon’s unique pricing system), but it usually hovers between $600 and $750 (check this listing for the latest).
 For a full-body workout machine like this, it’s one of the best-priced options around.

 Cons of the Bowflex Blaze Home Gym